 Foundation (MARDEF) established by the bank, undertakes various

 projects and village improvement programmes.
 MARDEF is imparting

-Hadapsar and has benefited 2,363 farmers from April 2013 to March, 2014.
+Hadapsar and has benefited 2,363 farmers from April 2015 to March, 2016.

 The Bank has established Seven Mahabank Self Employment Training